vahidAK/PatMat/README.md

 within inversions using the StrandPhaseR tool `correctInvertedRegionPhasing()`.
 For this process, first we identify Watson-Crick regions (aka WC regions; used for phasing) with BreakpointR, and then StrandPhaseR assigns alleles that appear in reads with opposite orientations to different homologs (assuming the reads are in the same WC region or chromosome in the same cell).
 It then combines the phase information from many cells to produce a consensus phased VCF.
-The inversion correction step then effectively switches the haplotypes of alleles inside homozygous inversions and re-phases alleles inside heterozygous inversions.
-A more complete step-by-step guide to using
-StrandPhaseR (excluding the inversion correction) can be found [here](https://dx.doi.org/10.14288/1.0406302).
+The inversion correction step then effectively switches the haplotypes of alleles inside homozygous inversions and either (i) re-phases alleles inside heterozygous inversions or (ii) removes snvs inside heterozygous inversions from the output VCF file.
+A more complete step-by-step guide to using StrandPhaseR (excluding the inversion correction) can be found [here](https://dx.doi.org/10.14288/1.0406302).

 ## 3- Parent-of-origin detection
 Finally, parent-of-origin assigned chromosome-scale haplotypes can be built using patmat.py: